jbird186/foresee/docs/reference.md

 }
 ```

 Enum variants can be accessed by using the `.variantname` syntax.
 By default, the first variant will be assigned `0`, the next `1`, and so on.
 However, the `variantname: id` syntax can be used to set each variant to a certain value.
-The assigned number will continue automatically increasing by one for the following variants.
+The assigned number will continue automatically increasing by one for each of the following variants.

 #### Example